MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-4-write-chunking-algorithms.md

 In this example, no initialization is required.

-## Example of a chunking algorithm based on rxDataStep and sample airline data
+## Example: rxDataStep and sample airline data

 The ProcessData step is performed within a *transformFunc* called by *rxDataStep* for each chunk of data.
 In this case we begin with a simple call to the *table* function after converting the chunk to a data frame.
 The results are then converted back to a data frame with a single row, which will be appended to a data set on disk.
 So, the call to *rxDataStep* reads in the data chunk-by-chunk and creates a new summary data set where each row represents the “intermediate results” of a chunk.